EXECUTIVE - Biographies

 Dr. Li is recipient of over 20 prestigious awards from the international and national organizations in Canada, USA, China, and UK, including the Outstanding Achievement in Mobile Mapping Technology Awards in 2019 for his pioneering contributions in developing and promoting mobile LiDAR mapping technology and the ISPRS Samuel Gamble Award in 2020 for his significant contributions to the development, organization or professional activities of the photogrammetry, remote sensing, and spatial information sciences at national or international level.

-BRITISH COLUMBIA BRANCH CHAIR
+BRIAN DAVIES, BRITISH COLUMBIA BRANCH CHAIR

 Brian Davies has been involved in Geomatics since 1976 where he began his career in the Geophysical Industry as a Surveyor working all over Canada and the world.
 Over the years he has worked in various Geomatics Disciplines such as Geophysics, Mining, Cadastral, GPS Networking, Hydrographic Surveys, and Photogrammetry as well as a Land Surveyor and in British Columbia where he is presently co-owner and Director of a multinational geospatial consulting company.